-To be awarded an undergraduate degree (Associate Degree or a Bachelor Degree) from Broward International University, a student must fulfill the following requirements:
+To be awarded an undergraduate degree (Associate Degree) from Broward International University, a student must fulfill the following requirements:

-- Complete all program coursework requirements for the student's selected academic program. - Have a cumulative GPA of 2.00 or higher for Associate's Degree Students and a cumulative GPA of 2.00 or higher for Bachelor Degree Students. - Have no outstanding financial obligations with Broward International University. - Ensure that all documents are up to date, such as change of marital status and/or name change.
+- Complete all program coursework requirements for the student's selected academic program. - Have a cumulative GPA of 2.00 or higher for Associate's Degree Students. - Have no outstanding financial obligations with Broward International University. - Ensure that all documents are up to date, such as change of marital status and/or name change.